yuchaosu/Compiler/README.txt

 ReadME
-This project is developed based on Danny Reinheimer's compiler.
+This project is developed by Yuchao Su based on Danny Reinheimer's compiler.

 Compile Instructions:
+I have prepared a script to compile and test the scanner.
-To compiler the scanner run the following java command javac Pair.java RegularExpressions.java Scan.java Scanner.java Token.java TokenNames.java
+To compile and test the scanner run the following command chmod +x test-run.sh

-to execute the scanner run the following command in the terminal: java Scanner <inputFileName>

-An example of the scanner execution is: java Scanner foo.c
+./test-run.sh

+That will feed all the files in test folder to the scanner.
+The results will be stored in the same folder.
+The script will also generate the info about current file compiling process, if it encounter some illegal input, it will throw a error msg and continue to compile next one.

 The output will be the generated code with the identifiers starting with cs512 the output file name will be the input file name appended with _gen.c so foo.c will be foo_gen.c